pKr-1001/SDC-Project/README.md

 ### Description
 In this project, we will set up an NGINX server with load balancing to run a React app.
-Additionally, we will integrate Redis, a key-value pair database, into our system.
+Additionally, we will integrate Redis, a key-value pair database, into our system to enhance performance and functionality.

 ### Installation
 1) Create a react app by executing npm create vite@latest